AkihikoWatanabe/textrank/README.md

 Note that, the keyword extraction method that also proposed by this paper is not supported.

 TextRank is a graph-based summarization model based on PageRank like algorithm.
-This script does not perform any tokenization and normalization of texts, so you should preprocess your data beforehand.
+Any tokenization and normalization of texts does not performed on the scripts, so you should preprocess your data beforehand.

 # Example
 ```python